som-snytt/nanotest-strawman/README.md

 }
 ```

+"Beauty is truth, truth beauty,—that is all
-That's all you need to know.
+    Ye know on earth, and all ye need to know."

 ## License